dwmkerr/puzlog/README.md

 ## Epic - Login

+- [ ] bug: fix start/stop timer bugs
-- [ ] refactor: crossword identifier
+- [ ] feat: pause button on toolbar
-- [ ] refactor: extensionoverlay should not need the puzzle id as a separate parameter
+- [x] refactor: extensionoverlay should not need the puzzle id as a separate parameter
-      // TODO: we can probably retire 'status' and just watch the puzzle as above
-- [ ] feat: show toolbar if crossword identified
+- [x] feat: show toolbar if crossword identified
+- [ ] if a login error occurs on content script startup we throw and set the content script status but have no way of showing this to the user.
+Highlight it in the extension icon and in the extension icon suggest login.
+- [ ] when cached token has expired on content script show an error in the popup NOTE this is happening v quickly, fix is to auth in background script via message?
+- [ ] cleanup: for a not started puzzle have a better status icon in the toolbar and don't have a link to puzlog home?
 - [ ] feat: find number of completed clues
 - [ ] feat: show progress of clues, update on timer tick
 - [ ] refactor: remove 'formatTitle' and just get the title right on load
 - [ ] feat: minimise button
-- [ ] when cached token has expired on content script show an error in the popup NOTE this is happening v quickly, fix is to auth in background script via message?
 - [ ] refactor: error snackbar into alert snackbar
 - [x] feat: show success snackbar when user accounts inked
 - [ ] feat: show spinners when loggig in, new button prop for usermenu?